gabwheway/training-material/topics/sequence-analysis/tutorials/mapping/tutorial.md

 > 10. **Bowtie2** {% icon tool %}: Rerun Bowtie2 with the correct reference genome 'Drosophila melanogaster' or short 'dm3'.
 >
 >       > ### {% icon comment %} Comments
->       > - It is a good practice to give the datasets names that are easy to understand.
+>       > - It is good practice to give the datasets names that are easy to understand.
 >       {: .comment}
 >
 {: .hands_on}